Each year people can sponsor a light from the world-famous Christmas tree display in central Italy.

 The tree is outlined with 300 green lights while the interior is lit up with 400 multicoloured lights.

 The 'roots' of the tree stretch from near Gubbio's ancient walls while its star reaches the basilica of the town's patron saint, S. Ubaldo, at the peak of the mountain.

-Each of the tree's lights has been 'adopted' by locals who dedicate a light to their loved ones, with messages ranging from welcoming new-born babies to saluting dearly-missed grandparents looking down from heaven.
+Each of the tree's lights has been 'adopted' by locals who dedicate a light to their loved ones, with messages ranging from welcoming new-born babies to saluting dearly-missed grandparents.

 The Christmas tree will remain lit from dusk to late at night, until January 2021.
 For full information see the tree's website.

 Italy lights up the world's largest Christmas tree

 JCU N.U.in Italy Program Coordinator

 Do you need help in finding a home in Rome?

 SUPER BRIGHT 8TH FLOOR APARTMENT WITH HUGE TERRACE!!!